Day/Time: Wednesdays, 6:30 – 8:30 pm from July 10 to September 11

 Attend one 2 -hour class per week for 10 weeks plus an all-day Saturday retreat between the 6th & 7th classes

-Participants will be required to read The Mindful Way Through Depression: Freeing Yourself From Chronic Unhappiness by Mark Williams, John Teasdale, Zindel Segal and Jon Kabat-Zinn.
+Participants are asked to read The Mindful Way Through Depression: Freeing Yourself From Chronic Unhappiness by Mark Williams, John Teasdale, Zindel Segal and Jon Kabat-Zinn.

 To learn more, email email@example.com.